denten-books/plain-text/main.md

 ## Chapter 1.1: We Have Always Been Digital
 `digital, analog, binary, encoding`

-### 1.1.1 Digital Aesthetics
+### 1.1.1 Digital Clichés

 What does the digital look like?
-It looks blue for one--not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to translucent and white,starburst-like overtones.
+It looks blue for one--not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to translucent and white, starburst-like overtones.
 An online image search for the word "digital" produces many sharp, sterile visuals of that kind.
 Abstract geometrical patterns predominate in the first dozen or so search results: usually curving three-dimensional tunnels or lines that resemble circuit